Beef Nachos with Fresh Tomato and Jalapeño Salsa

 Day of Cooking

 • Make your salsa early in the day and refrigerate so the flavors have time to set up.
+If the salsa is roasted, it can be made a day in advance.

 • Gently reheat the beef so that it's warm to hot before assembling the nachos.
 Cold beef won't come up to temperature when baking in the oven.